-This foundation degree is designed to offer appropriate education and training to professionals currently working within the Children and Young People’s workforce but who lack a qualification at degree level.
+This foundation degree is designed to offer you appropriate education and training as a professional currently working within early years workforce but who lack a qualification at degree level.

-Throughout the course there is an emphasis on the development of practical, personal and professional attributes required to promote the development of a world class workforce.
-This include qualities include knowledge of early years policy and practice, challenging assumptions, responding to different views and adopting collaborative ways of working with parents and other professionals
+Throughout the course there is an emphasis on the development of practical, personal and professional attributes.
+This includes qualities such as knowledge of early years policy and practice, challenging assumptions, responding to different views in an enterprising way and adopting collaborative ways of working with children, parents and other professionals.

-The blended teaching and learning approach adopted by this foundation degree enables students to become digitally literate, share knowledge, reflect on practice and who are enterprising with their ideas.
+The blended teaching and learning approach adopted by this Foundation degree enables you to become digitally literate, share knowledge, reflect on practice and develop professionals who are enterprising with their ideas.

 In Year 1, your study will explore how children and young people develop.
 This focused programme will also examine child health and safety, play and leisure, diversity issues and what it means to be growing up in the twenty-first century.